Amid new bombings, Ukraine now seen as a war of attrition

 Russia has said the Kinzhal, carried by MiG-31 fighter jets, has a range of up to 2,000 kilometers (about 1,250 miles) and flies at 10 times the speed of sound.
 The Pentagon says it has not yet confirmed its use in Ukraine.

-Konashenkov said Kalibr cruise missiles launched by Russian warships from the Caspian Sea were also involved in the strike on the Kostiantynivka fuel depot and destroyed an armor repair plant in northern Ukraine.
+Konashenkov said Kalibr cruise missiles launched by Russian warships in the Caspian Sea were also involved in hitting the Kostiantynivka fuel depot and in destroying an armor repair plant in northern Ukraine.

-Western analysts have played down the hypersonic weapon's significance, saying it did not give Moscow an extra advantage but was a tool the Kremlin could use to advertise its military might and warn other countries against intervening.
+Western analysts have played down the hypersonic weapon's significance, saying it did not give Moscow an extra advantage but was a Kremlin tool to advertise its might and warn other countries against intervening.

 “It’s not a game-changer,” but rather a “message of intimidation and deterrence towards Ukraine and towards the West,” said Valeriy Akimenko, senior research associate at the Conflict Studies Research Centre in England.

-U.N. bodies have confirmed more than 847 civilian deaths since the war began but concede the actual toll is likely much higher.
-The U.N. says nearly 3.4 million people have fled Ukraine as refugees.
+The U.N. has confirmed more than 847 civilian deaths in the war but concedes the actual toll is likely much higher.
+It says nearly 3.4 million people have fled Ukraine.

 Estimates of Russian deaths vary, but even conservative figures are in the low thousands.
 Ukrainian authorities reported that six Russian generals have died.
 The death of one general was confirmed by his associate and an officers' group in Russia, but the military has not confirmed any.